wanghaisheng/responsive-landing-page-starter/content/blog/en/save-received-sms-messages-with-airtable-and-node-js-dr.md

 redirect: ""
 canonical: ""
 ---
 [Airtable](https://airtable.com) is an online database tool that allows you to create linked datasets with a friendly interface.
-Instead of needing to build admin dashboards for your data, Airtable lets you query, sort, and filter data through it’s accessible, collaborative, and (dare I say) fun interface.
+Instead of needing to build admin dashboards for your data, Airtable lets you query, sort, and filter data through its accessible, collaborative, and (dare I say) fun interface.

-By the end of this tutorial, you’ll be able to store SMS messages sent in from your users in an Airtable base and reply to them using the [Vonage Messages API](https://developer.nexmo.com/messages/overview).
+By the end of this tutorial, you’ll be able to store SMS messages sent in from your users in an Airtable base and reply to them using the [Vonage Messages API](https://developer.vonage.com/messages/overview).

 The code for this tutorial is on [GitHub](https://github.com/nexmo-community/save-sms-airtable-express).